cmccarthy1/fdl_europe_2019/README.md

 2. The 'live' system should be run as follows

 ```
-// tickerplant process
+// initialize tickerplant process
-$ q tick.q -p 5000
+$ q tick.q sym ./log/

+For the purposes of this example -p must be set to 5140, setting port accordingly

 q)

-// Feedhandler process
+// Initialize Feedhandler process (set to publist to port 5140)
 $ q feed.q

-/ Publish tweets every 100ms to each of the tables
+/ Publish tweets every 100ms to the tickerplant
 q)\t 100
 The following are the number of tweets in each class for 50 processed tweets
 affected_individuals    | 23